TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Reference/Index.rst

             fileadmin/picture.gif

    Comment
          #.
-A reference to a file from the resource-field in the template.You can
+A reference to a file from the resource-field in the template.
+You can
             write the exact filename or you can include an asterisk (\*) as wildcard.It's recommended to include a "\*" before the file extension (see example to the left).
 This will ensure that the file is still